OSGConnect/TOREVIEW-tutorial-stash-cvmfs/README.md

 * Jobs require large input or reference data files (> 500 MB)
 * The same data files are used repeatedly for many separate jobs

-CVMFS requires an updated to propagate through several layers of caching, therefore the data replication is not instantaneous to the worker nodes.
-To use the Stash-CVMFS service you need to prepare the data potentially hours ahead of a job submission.
+CVMFS requires an update to propagate through several layers of caching, therefore the data replication is not instantaneous to the worker nodes.
+To use the Stash-CVMFS service you need to prepare the data hours ahead of a job submission.

 ## How to use stash-cvmfs?